galiacheng/oracle-forms-reports-weblogic-on-azure/ha-clusters.md

    ```
    chown oracle:oracle /tmp/cluster.jar
    ```
-- Make sure there is not process for WLS and nodemanager, `ps -aux | grep "oracle`
+- Make sure there is not process for WLS and nodemanager, `ps -aux | grep "oracle"`
   ```
   # if there are process then run the command to kill the service.
   # stop admin server